34 Best Apps to learn the Korean Language in 2026

 22. LingQ

 It teaches Korean and dozens of other languages using SRS.
-With easy-to-understand content, it helps you speak and listen to Korean.
-It uses authentic Korean speakers in the audio.
+Its easy-to-understand content helps you speak and listen to Korean, and the audio features authentic Korean speakers.

-Studying what you want is up to you.
-It is possible to create interactive lessons from anything besides the massive library.
+Studying what you want is your choice.
+It is possible to create interactive lessons from sources other than the massive library.
 You can practice by saving new words and phrases.

-You can read books, watch YouTube videos, listen to songs, or watch emails.
-Infinite options are available.
-LingQ lessons also contain real-time transcripts and examples of context.
+You can read books, watch YouTube videos, listen to songs, or watch emails—infinite options exist.
+LingQ lessons also contain real-time transcripts and context examples.

 Pricing: LingQ’s free plan offers basic lessons and features.
-You can choose between Premium and Premium Plus for paid services.
-According to the plan and duration selected, the price ranges from $7.99 to $39.99 per month.
+For paid services, you can choose between Premium and Premium Plus.
+The monthly price ranges from $7.99 to $39.99, depending on the selected plan and duration.

 23. Mango Languages

-This app helps you learn Korean simply and practically.
-Mango Languages aims to teach practical phrases that can be used in everyday situations.
+This app helps you learn Korean practically.
+Mango Languages aims to teach practical phrases for everyday use.

-In this app, learners practice listening to audio pronunciations of words and phrases, recording their own and comparing them with the audio version.
-Then, you can repeat until you get the hang of the word.
+In this app, learners practice listening to audio recordings of word and phrase pronunciations, record their own, and compare them with the audio recordings.
+Then, they can repeat until they understand the word.

 The app has dozens of categories for various objectives.
 So you can easily find what you need.
-While it has many things for learners, it is helpful to learn some basic phrases.
+While it offers many benefits for learners, it is also helpful to learn some basic phrases.
 Beyond that, look elsewhere.

-Pricing: You can try all language courses and features for a 14-day free trial.
-Afterward, you can subscribe for $7.99 monthly if you like it.
+Pricing: You can try all the language courses and features for a 14-day free trial.
+Afterward, you may subscribe for $7.99 per month if you like it.

 24. Learn Korean by Bravo for newbies

-Do you want to learn everyday words and expressions for vacation or talk with natives?
+Do you want to learn everyday words and expressions for travel or talk with native speakers?

 Here, you can check “Learn Korean Phrases by Bravolol company.”
-The app has hundreds of useful phrases, subdivided into many topics and situations.
+The app has hundreds of useful phrases, organized into various categories and scenarios.

-The Korean learning app has recorded sounds in the native language.
-So that you can check how accurately you can pronounce it.
+The Korean learning app records native-language audio so that you can assess how accurately you pronounce it.
 This can help you learn new terms and sentences and how to speak them.

-If you do not wish to go through the list, you can do an instant search by keywords.
-Further, this app downloads for offline use, so you do not need an internet connection.
+If you do not wish to go through the list, you can instantly search by keywords.
+This app can be downloaded offline, so you do not need an internet connection.

-Pricing: The free one is good enough and has everything but often contains ads.
-If you want an advertisement-free, pay $4.99.
+Pricing: The free version is sufficient and includes everything, but it often contains ads.
+If you want an advertisement-free one, pay $4.99.

 25. Dongsa — Korean Verbs and Conjugation